 The dissertation establishes students as independent scholars in their areas of expertise.

-Upon admission to candidacy for a doctoral degree, candidates should form their dissertation committees consisting of three faculty members who will be available to support them through the stages of designing and conducting the research, analyzing the data and writing the dissertation.
+Upon admission to candidacy for a doctoral degree, candidates should form their Dissertation Committee consisting of three faculty members who will be available to support them through the stages of designing and conducting the research, analyzing the data and writing the dissertation.
 The first member selected should be the dissertation advisor.
 In consultation with the dissertation advisor, the candidates choose two other committee members.
-The dissertation advisor must be a GSE faculty member and the other members of the committee may be as well.
+The dissertation advisor must be a Department of Teaching, Learning and Educational Leadership faculty member and the other members of the committee may be as well.
 Additional members can also be from other departments on campus or from other doctoral-granting universities.
-In addition to the advisor and committee members, the dissertation committee will include an outside examiner.
+In addition to the advisor and committee members, the Dissertation Committee will include an outside examiner.

 In consultation with the dissertation chair and committee, candidates will determine the dissertation format that best aligns with their research and career goals.